 White Pizza Sauce Basics

-You can make this sauce in a large skillet or a saucepan.
+You can make this White Pizza Sauce in a large skillet or a saucepan.
 Whatever you have will work.
 Start by cooking the minced shallots and butter in the pan over low heat.
 You don’t want to brown the shallots really, but just soften them a bit.
 Also, if you get your pan too hot the butter will brown which we don’t want for this recipe.

 Have patience and let the shallots cook low and slow until they are translucent.